Bluevac BTV8 (bluetongue virus inactivated, serotype...) - QI04AA02

 |Manufacturer:||CZ Veterinaria S.A.|

-- What is Bluevac BTV8?
+- How is Bluevac BTV8 used?

 - How does Bluevac BTV8 work?

-- Why has Bluevac BTV8 been approved?
+- Why is Bluevac BTV8 approved?

 This document is a summary of the European Public Assessment Report.
 Its purpose is to explain how the assessment done by the Committee for Medicinal Products for Veterinary Use (CVMP) on the basis of the documentation provided, led to the recommendations on the conditions of use.